2018 The Bee-Side

 The Bee-Side is our second label wine, made from 100% Grenache. – most of the grapes come from our Bac de Genievres and Coume de Roy vineyards, and The Bee-side also includes some fruit from some of Jean-Marc Lafage’s vines.
 The result is a wine with a harmonious blend of delicate yet expressive red fruits with hints of fennel and rosemary.

 Bright cherry and raspberry 'fruit compote' notes with a touch of local herbs.
 A hint of vanilla oak is evident from one new oak barrel out of 4 barrels used.

 - Winemaking Notes

-Our grapes were hand harvested, and then hand-sorted at the winery to ensure we only chose the healthiest and ripest grapes.
+Our grapes were hand harvested, and then hand-sorted at the winery but the crop was healthy, and very little selection was needed.
 Our Grenache was emptied into upturned demi-muids (500L barrels) with the ends taken out.
 Some of the barrels picked after the rain were 'bled' to remove a small amount of juice, which was amalgamated to create one barrel of a very pale red.
 Around 50% of the barrels were fermented with 'whole bunches', and the rest were destemmed.
 The barrels were gently macerated in the cool of a refrigerated container, before being warmed up, inoculated with yeast, and gently punched down 2-3 times a day.
-After pressing in a small basket press, the wine was drained into two 500 L barrels, one 1-year-old and one 4-year-old, and aged for 14 months.
+After pressing the wine was drained into 500 L barrels, one new, and the others 1-4 years old, and aged for 18 months.
 We blended three of these barrels with the barrel of 'pale red' and a little bit of Jean-Marc's fine old vine Grenache to produce this year's Bee-side.

 - Growing Conditions